-AAHPM is pleased to share that the 2017 Annual Assembly is part of The American Board of Anesthesiology® Maintenance of Certification in Anesthesiology Program® (MOCA®) and MOCA 2.0®.
+AAHPM is pleased to announce that the 2018 Annual Assembly was part of the American Board of Anesthesiology® Maintenance of Certification in Anesthesiology Program® (MOCA®) known as MOCA 2.0®.

 Maintenance of Certification in Anesthesiology Program® and MOCA® are registered certification marks of the American Board of Anesthesiology®.

-Through the American Board of Medical Specialties ("ABMS") and Association of American Medical Colleges' ("AAMC") join initiative (ABMS MOC Directory) to create a wide array of Maintenance of Certification ("MOC") Activities, Annual Assembly of Hospice and Palliative Care has met the MOC requirements as a MOC Part II CME Activity (apply toward general CME requirement by the following ABMS Members Boards:
+Through the American Board of Medical Specialties (“ABMS”) ongoing commitment to increase access to practice relevant Maintenance of Certification (“MOC”) Activities through the ABMS Continuing Certification Directory, 2018 Annual Assembly of Hospice and Palliative Medicine, has met the requirements as an MOC Part II CME Activity (apply toward general CME requirement) and/or an MOC Part II Self-Assessment Activity for the following ABMS Member Boards:

 MOC Part II CME Activity

-- Preconference events: Up to 7.5 nursing contact hours
+- Preconference events: Up to 7.5 CNE hour award